joepdooper/audiovisualize/README.md

 # AudioVisualize

-**AudioVisualize** is a 2.8 kB JavaScript module that leverages the power of the Web Audio API to visualize and analyze audio in your web applications.
+**AudioVisualize** is a 3 kB JavaScript module that leverages the power of the Web Audio API to visualize and analyze audio in your web applications.
 It provides an easy-to-use interface for loading audio, extracting audio data, and creating visualizations.
 Check out these [examples](#examples) to learn how to bring your audio data to life with some simple visuals.

-## Features
+## Possibilities

 - **Real-time Visualization:** Create real-time visualizations of audio, including frequency spectrum analysis.
 - **Customizable:** Adjust the audio analysis parameters to focus on the aspects that matter most to your application.